mattsantand/pynumericalphasematching/README.md

 thisprocess.plot()
 ```

-For more example, consult the Tutorials.
+For more example, consult the Tutorials in the documentation

 ## In development/ToDo list